elixir-europe/rdmkit/pages/national_resources/se_resources.md

 The [**SciLifeLab Data Centre**](https://www.scilifelab.se/data) provides services for IT and data management, including an instance of the Data Stewardship Wizard (for writing data management plans), the Swedish Pathogens Portal, and the SciLifeLab Data Repository.

 Data stewards at [**NBIS**](https://nbis.se/) (ELIXIR-SE) provide consultation and support on research data management, including e.g. guidance on writing data management plans and submitting data to domain-specific repositories.
-For more information about these and other NBIS resources, please see the [**Data Management page**](https://nbis.se/services/guidance-on-data-management).
+For more information about these and other NBIS data management services, please see the [**Data Management page**](https://nbis.se/services/guidance-on-data-management).

 For sensitive human data, an key resource is [**FEGA Sweden**](https://fega.nbis.se/), a secure data archive and sharing platform for sensitive datasets, which is integrated with the {% tool "the-european-genome-phenome-archive" %}.